MicrosoftDocs/azure-docs/articles/cosmos-db/mongodb-pre-migration.md

 ms.service: cosmos-db
 ms.subservice: cosmosdb-mongo
 ms.topic: conceptual
-ms.date: 4/17/2019
+ms.date: 04/17/2019
 ms.author: roaror

 ---

-# Pre-migration Steps for Data Migrations from MongoDB to Azure Cosmos DB's API for MongoDB
+# Pre-migration steps for data migrations from MongoDB to Azure Cosmos DB's API for MongoDB

 Before you migrate your data from MongoDB (either on-premises or in the cloud (IaaS)) to Azure Cosmos DB’s API for MongoDB, you should: